nus-cs2103-AY1718S1/addressbook-level4/collated/main/marvinchin.md

     public XmlAdaptedSocialInfo() {}

     /**
-     * Converts a given SocialInfo into this class for JAXB use.
+     * Converts a given {@code SocialInfo} into this class for JAXB use.
      * @param source future changes to this will not affect the created */ public XmlAdaptedSocialInfo(SocialInfo source) {